Undergraduate Frequently Asked Questions

 What are the entry requirements for undergraduate study programs within BABS?

-Australian and overseas students are accepted into undergraduate study programs in BABS based on academic performance in secondary studies, or by undertaking the UNSW Foundation Year Program (or one conducted by an Australian Group of Eight university).
-Selection of Australian Year 12 students is made on the basis of the Australian Tertiary Admission Rank (ATAR).
+Australian and overseas students are accepted into undergraduate study programs in BABS based on academic performance in secondary studies, or by undertaking the UNSW Foundation Year Program (or one conducted by another Australian Group of Eight university).
+Admission of Australian Year 12 students is made on the basis of the Australian Tertiary Admission Rank (ATAR).
 Other applicants who complete a senior secondary qualification (e.g. Queensland Year 12, International Baccalaureate, GCE A Levels or other overseas qualifications) are assessed based on a comparable ranking system.
 The ATAR cut-off scores vary between programs and may change from year to year.